-Long weekends (proximity to potential abusers, and therefore, higher chance of being abused);
+Long weekends (proximity to potential abusers, and therefore, the higher chance of being abused);

 Breakup/divorce hotspot (statistics shows that the number of divorces in the U.S. skyrockets during the holiday season, with people wanting to start a new life on January 1; the end of an abusive relationship is more likely to result in domestic violence).